arthurnishimoto/arthurnishimoto.github.io/_posts/2022-08-01-UICVRCampus.md

 ![COE Image 1](/images/COE/IMG_20191213_152332.jpg)

 Using the pre-rendered images as a guide, I lit, textured, and set waypoints in the 3D model to highlight specific rooms and other features of the building.
-Over the course of a semester I worked on this application which eventually became a standard demo which was shown to a number of VIP guests including the Dean of the College of Engineeing and the President of the University of Illinois system.
+Over the course of a semester I worked on this application which  has been showcased in the CAVE2™ Hybrid-Reality Environment at the Electronic Visualization Laboratory by several VIP guests of the dean of the College of Engineering including the chancellor of UIC, President of the University of Illinois System, and local and state politicians.

 ![COE Image 2](/images/COE/P1040421.jpg)